 A retired marine awarded a purple heart and a bronze star.
 Active, lively, outgoing, full of energy.
 Then it happened – a fall while getting out of the car.
 He hit his head on the curb, had a mild stroke, lost use of his left arm and had great difficulty speaking and walking.
 I saw pictures around the house of him smiling but I only saw him smile once.
+He was laughing at my driving.
 He had his complete cognitive faculties but smiling was nearly beyond him anymore.
 Although barely able to speak, his mind was sharp and he could tease.
 Smiling just took nearly more effort than he could muster.

 I am honored and humbled to provide companion and home care to people like him.
 He had done so much to serve us – his family, his country, his neighbors.
 Now it was time to serve him.
 He more than deserved it.